As Kim wooed Trump with ‘love letters,’ he kept building his nuclear capability, intelligence shows

 By any objective measure, the risk of imminent hostilities with North Korea has receded since Trump’s controversial decision to pursue personal diplomacy with Kim.
 In the early months of the Trump presidency, North Korea conducted its sixth nuclear test, detonating a powerful new weapon believed by experts to be a hydrogen bomb.
 It also successfully launched two new types of intercontinental ballistic missiles, one of which was judged capable of reaching cities on the U.S. East Coast.

 Diplomacy between Washington and Pyongyang meanwhile devolved into name-calling.
-Trump publicly derided the North Korean leader as “Rocket Man,” while the U.S. president was mocked in official North Korean communiqués as a “dotard.”
-In recorded interviews for Woodward’s book, Trump acknowledged that the two countries skirted with war in 2017, inching closer to the edge than Americans knew at the time.
+Trump publicly derided the North Korean leader as “Rocket Man,” while the U.S. president was mocked in official North Korean communiques as a “dotard.”
+In recorded interviews for Woodward’s book, Trump acknowledged that the two countries narrowly avoided war in 2017, inching closer to the edge than Americans knew at the time.

 Trump’s announcement that he would meet unconditionally with a North Korean leader – something previous presidents, Republican and Democrat, had declined to do – was greeted skeptically by many arms-control experts.
 It was clear that the highly theatrical 2018 Singapore summit was mostly symbolic, as the talks failed to produce a substantive agreement, or even a shared understanding of what a “denuclearization” of the Korean Peninsula actually meant.